gramineproject/contrib/Curated-Apps/workloads/tensorflow-serving/README.md

        Where `<distro>` can be `18.04` and `20.04`.

     2. Generate the test confidential compute image based on the `tf-serving-base` image as shown below.
-By default, resnet is enabled.
+By default, ResNet is enabled.
 To enable other models one can uncomment corresponding command line arguments from `workloads/tensorflow-serving/insecure_args.txt` file.